 Ian Johnson is a Pulitzer-Prize winning writer focusing on society, religion, and history.
-He works out of Beijing and Berlin, where he also teaches and advises academic journals and think tanks.
+He works out of Beijing, where he also teaches university classes.

-Johnson has spent over half of the past thirty years in the Greater China region, first as a student in Beijing from 1984 to 1985, and then in Taipei from 1986 to 1988.
+Johnson has spent nearly twenty years in the greater China region, first as a student in Beijing from 1984 to 1985, and then in Taipei from 1986 to 1988.
 He later worked as a newspaper correspondent in China, from 1994 to 1996 with Baltimore's The Sun, and from 1997 to 2001 with The Wall Street Journal, where he covered macro economics, China's WTO accession and social issues.

-In 2009, Johnson returned to China, where he writes features and essays for The New York Times, The New York Review of Books, The New Yorker, National Geographic, and other publications.
+In 2009, Johnson returned to China, where he writes features and essays for The New York Times, The New York Review of Books, as well as other publications.
 He teaches undergraduates at The Beijing Center for Chinese Studies, where he also runs a fellowship program.
 In addition, he formally advises a variety of academic journals and think tanks on China, such as the Journal of Asian Studies, the Berlin-based think tank Merics, and New York University's Center for Religion and Media.

 He worked in Germany twice.
 From 1988 to 1992 he attended graduate school in West Berlin and worked a a free-lancer, covering the fall of the Berlin Wall and German unification for Baltimore's The Sun, The St. Petersburg Times, The Toronto Star, and other newspapers.
 In 2001 he moved back to Berlin, working until 2009 as The Wall Street Journal's Germany bureau chief and senior writer.
-He headed coverage of European macro-economics, introduction of the euro, and social issues such as Islamist terrorism.
+He headed coverage of European macro-economics, and wrote about social issues such as Islamist terrorism.

 He was twice nominated for the Pulitzer Prize and won in 2001 for his coverage of China.
 He also won two awards from the Overseas Press Club, and an award from the Society of Professional Journalists.
 In 2017, he won Stanford University's Shorenstein Journalism Award for his body of work covering Asia.